dpc-sdp/sumocli/README.md

 # sumocli

+**This repo is a fork of [SumoLogic-Labs/sumocli](https://github.com/SumoLogic-Labs/sumocli) which aims to keep the tool patched with regular releases.**

 A CLI application that lets you manage/automate your Sumo Logic tenancy.

 Sumocli is currently in development so there could be bugs/incomplete functionality.